DD

 20220427 175212 2

-Two daughters of late Denis Durantou, Constance (left) and Noëmie (right) + Olivier Gautrat, the cellar master - April 2022
+Two daughters of late Denis Durantou, Constance (left) and Noëmie (right) + Olivier Gautrat, the cellar master.
+April 2022

 L’Église Clinet is one of the few properties in Pomerol that did not dig vines up after the disastrous frost in 1956.
-That is why you can find vines here which are 60-100 years old.
+That is why you can find vines here that are 60-100 years old.

 From 1942 to 1982, this property was managed by Pierre Lasserre, the owner of Clos Rene in Pomerol.
 Denis Durantou took command in 1983, and vintage 983 was the first one he made.
-He introduced immediately as late harvest as possible, a very strong selection of cuveés for Grand Vin and a maximum yield per ha at 35 hl.
+He introduced immediately, as late harvest as possible a very strong selection of cuveés for Grand Vin and a maximum yield per ha at 35 hl.

 L’Église Clinet is undoubtedly among the absolute top wines in Pomerol.
-It is an incredibly complex and nuanced wine with minerality, striking power and concentration, richness and tremendous longevity.
+It is an incredibly complex and nuanced wine with minerality, striking power and concentration, richness, and tremendous longevity.
 Purely Pomerol!!

-During the 1980 and 1990s, I came across the fabulous 1983, fantastic 1985 (qualitatively very close to the Pétrus itself!), outstanding 1986, 1988, 1989 and 1990, emphasizing Denis Durantou's brilliant skills as a winemaker.
-The very well-structured, compact and spicy 1994 was a success for the vintage, while 1995 appeared as a monstrous hit with power and sappiness, a lot of sun-ripe raspberries/blackberries and an enormous depth.
+During the 1980 and 1990s, I came across the fabulous 1983, fantastic 1985 (qualitatively very close to the Pétrus itself!), outstanding 1986, 1988, 1989, and 1990, emphasizing Denis Durantou's brilliant skills as a winemaker.
+The very well-structured, compact, and spicy 1994 was a success for the vintage, while 1995 appeared as a monstrous hit with power and sappiness, a lot of sun-ripe raspberries/blackberries, and enormous depth.
 All these wines would be rated at 94-95p, except 1985 (99p) and 1995 (98p).
 I haven't retasted these wines since then.

 -----